Daniel J. Porter

 Daniel Jonathan Porter (born June 13, 1966) is an American Internet entrepreneur.
-He is the founder and CEO of Overtime, a digital sports media company that is geared towards Generation Z sports fans.
+He is the founder and former CEO of Overtime, a digital sports media company that is geared towards Generation Z sports fans.
 He was previously the Head of Digital at William Morris Endeavor, the former CEO of OMGPOP and the creator of the Draw Something mobile game.
 Following the sale of OMGPOP to Zynga, he was the GM of Zynga New York for one year.
 He also served as the first president of Teach For America.

 Background

 Born in Cambridge, Massachusetts, Porter was raised in Ardmore, Pennsylvania, a suburb of Philadelphia.
 His parents were college professors at the University of Pennsylvania and Bryn Mawr College.

 His great uncle is the Nobel Prize–winning economist Milton Friedman.

 Porter is married to filmmaker Melanie Judd, and they have two sons.

 Education

 Porter graduated from Friends Central School, in Wynnewood, Pennsylvania.

 Porter is a 1988 graduate of Princeton University with an A.B. in History.
 While at Princeton, Dan focused on music, spending four years with the Princeton jazz band as a keyboardist and weekends earning money playing piano at Faculty Club brunches.

 He is a 1995 graduate of NYU with an M.A. in Latin American Studies.